PierreMarchand20/sphinx_cpp_quickstart/docs/source/object_oriented/classes_objects.rst

 Separate definition and declaration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far, we have put the definitions and declarations of the member functions in a :ref:`header <sec_source_files>` file, but as we have seen before, it is generally good practice to separate definition from declaration.
-We can still do it with function members, the only difference being that since they are defined in the *namespace* of our custom class, we need to put the prefix ``Point::`` when defining them outside the class ,see lines 223-226 in :ref:`code_custom_object_separating_definition_and_declaration`.
+So far, we have put the definitions and declarations of the member functions in a :ref:`header <first_cpp_program/compilation:c++ source files>` file, but as we have seen before, it is generally good practice to separate definition from declaration.
+We can still do it with function members, the only difference being that since they are defined in the *namespace* of our custom class, we need to put the prefix ``Point::`` when defining them outside the class, see lines 223-226 in :ref:`code_custom_object_separating_definition_and_declaration`.

 .. code-block:: cpp
     :caption: Custom objects with only declaration